 Students come from all over Israel and also from overseas.
-There are about 75 Israeli students and 25-30 students from America, Canada, and England.
+There are about 100 Israeli students and 25-30 students from America, Canada, England, South America, and Australia.

 Some Israeli students come to Migdal Oz directly out of high school and others come following two years of national service.

 Yes!
 The program is completely integrated.
 All of your classes will be together, in Ivrit.
 In the dorms, you will live with two or three Israelis.

 How much focus is placed on Gemara?
 Other areas?